Technology in the Classroom

 Edina Public Schools believes technology is both a tool and a catalyst for excellence in education.
 We aim to: unleash students’ passion to be lifelong learners; empower and enhance excellent teaching; engage families in a partnership for education; and provide superior service, operation, and productivity.

 Students in grades 6-12 utilize devices (personal or district owned) at teacher discretion.
 Content is accessed via Schoology.
-Students utilize Edina Apps to create and collaborate.
+Students use Edina Apps to create and collaborate.
 Students are able to complete and turn in assignments electronically.
 Digital Citizenship lessons are included in our Advisory Curriculum as well as our Middle School Skills course.
 Edina High School media staff provides large group instruction and collaborates with student leadership to reinforce Digital Citizenship topics.

 Online Acceptable Use Policy

 Technology provides students with a world of online resources and learning experiences.
 Parents/guardians must provide approval for their child(ren) to access internet resources at school, and students must agree to follow the district's Acceptable Use Policy (District Policy 634).

 According to the policy, "routine maintenance and monitoring of electronic technologies, including the district network, may lead to a discovery that a user had violated this policy, another school district policy, or the law."
 In addition, the district may find technology use that raises concern about a student's mental health or well-being.
 If such discoveries are made, the district may deem it necessary to notify parents and/or school administration of their findings.